Bach-Elgar Choir: History

-During the 1970s and 1980s the choir continued its concert series at Christ's Church Cathedral, with Donald Kendrick conducting from 1974 to 1978 and from 1981 to 1983, Philip David Morehead from 1978 to 1980, and Denise Narcisse-Mair from 1980 to 1981.
+During the 1970s and 1980s, the choir continued its concert series at Christ's Church Cathedral, with Donald Kendrick conducting from 1974 to 1978 and from 1981 to 1983, Philip David Morehead from 1978 to 1980, and Denise Narcisse-Mair from 1980 to 1981.

-In 1981 the Bach Elgar Children's Chorus was founded.
+In 1981, the Bach Elgar Children's Chorus was founded.

 The choir continued under Gerald Fagan from 1983 to 1984.
-By 1986 the choir had 95 members.
+By 1986, the choir had 95 members.
 Wayne Strongman conducted the choir from 1984 to 1997; in the 1990s, concerts were performed at Toronto's Rosedale United Church, and at Hamilton Place (now FirstOntario Concert Hall), where it has been a resident ensemble since 1975.
 Philip Sarabura became conductor in 1998, and Ian Sadler from 2000 to 2005.
 Concerts have been held at Melrose United Church since 2006.
 Howard Dyck was artistic director from 2006 to 2010, and Alexander Cann has been the artistic director since 2010.

-In 2018 the choir presented a series of concerts with the best-known songs from Gilbert and Sullivan operettas.
+In 2018, the choir presented a series of concerts with the best-known songs from Gilbert and Sullivan operettas.

+Since then, the choir presented Fritz Lang's 1927 film Metropolis, with an invented choral soundtrack, and Space Journey, a live choral work, including Vierne’s Messe solennelle accompanying Mark Bochsler‘s film of high-resolution imagery of the Solar System and beyond from the Voyager space probes and James Webb Space Telescope.

+The 2024-25 season includes Alexander's Feast, by Handel; Handel's Messiah; and The Trial of Gilbert and Sullivan, scenes from Gilbert & Sullivan's satire, Trial by Jury.